Devs-innit/ai-toolkit/README.md

 - OpenAI library: https://pypi.org/project/openai
 - Git: https://git-scm.com

-This project demonstrates how beginner developers can integrate AI into simple applications using APIs,while following best practices for security and structure.
+This project demonstrates how beginner developers can integrate AI into simple applications using APIs, while following best practices for security and structure.